-This deposit type consists of fluorspar in steeplydipping veins and brecciated zones and less frequently of metasomatite in carbonate rock, granite, and volcanic, and volcanic-sedimentary sequences.
-Main mineral assemblages are quartz-fluorite, quartz-calcitefluorite, barite-quartz-calcite-fluorite, and pyritemarcasite-fluorite.
+This deposit type consists of fluorspar in steeply-dipping veins and brecciated zones and less frequently of metasomatite in carbonate rock, granite, and volcanic, and volcanic-sedimentary sequences.
+Main mineral assemblages are quartz-fluorite, quartz-calcite-fluorite, barite-quartz-calcite-fluorite, and pyrite-marcasite-fluorite.
 Main deposit minerals are fluorspar and quartz.
 Varying associated minerals are barite, calcite, pyrite, marcasite, and clay.
-Argillic hydrothermal alteration is common in aluminosilicate host-rocks; silicification alteration is common in limestone.
-The depositional environment is flanks or inner parts of volcanic rift depressions.
+Argillic hydrothermal alteration is common in aluminosilicate host-rocks, and silicification alteration is common in limestone.
+The depositional environment is either along the flanks or the inner parts of volcanic rift depressions.
 Deposit type is structurally controlled by fractures and breccia, and form linear belts related to intraplate rifting in reactivated areas.
-Some deposits occur in volcanic belts in continental-marginal arcs mainly in trachyrhyolite and trachybasalt of subaerial volcanicplutonic belts.
-Examples of the deposit type are at Anas, Berkh 1, Bujgar, Bilkh-Uul, and Chuluut tsagaan del, Mongolia, and Naranskoye, Russia.
+Some deposits occur in volcanic belts in continental-marginal arcs mainly in trachyrhyolite and trachybasalt of subaerial volcanic-plutonic belts.
+Examples of the deposit type are at Naranskoye, Russia and Anas, Berkh 1, Bujgar, Bilkh-Uul, and Chuluut tsagaan del, Mongolia.